“Healthy growth” is an arresting notion. If “growth” is preceded by “healthy,” then people, communities, and organizations flourish.

 I’m grateful that growth means that a hospital, a world-class gym, and hundreds of fine eateries are within minutes of my house.
 I’m glad that people from most every culture and religion now call Cary their home.
 The progress and healthy growth of the city of Cary is a good thing.

-But when the quest for “growth” overshadows “health” it is easy to lose our way.
+When the quest for “growth” overshadows “health” it is easy to lose our way.

 Leaders want to be part of something that is robust and fruitful.
 No leader wants to fail.
 To be called a failure is considered a damning indictment.
 There is a desire within each of us to be seen and appreciated and to have security and significance.
 When all is said and done, we want to be valued and loved.
 To be promoted and esteemed tastes sweet.